 UCLA is a large university, and BIG means OPPORTUNITY.

 Due to the size of our campus, students are presented with a wide array of opportunities and are empowered to take advantage of their UCLA experience to a greater level – both inside and outside of the classroom.
-UCLA has 1,000 student-run organizations, a wide variety of campus services, and a diversity that could only exist at a school so large.
+UCLA has over 1,300 student-run organizations, a wide variety of campus services, and a diversity that could only exist at a school so large.

-Student opportunities facilitate creating a personal niche on campus, motivating your student to build his or her own community through shared interests and passions – a community as close and invaluable as any smaller campus could provide.
+Student opportunities facilitate creating a personal niche on campus, motivating your student to build their own community through shared interests and passions – a community as close and invaluable as any smaller campus could provide.
 With so many opportunities for involvement – not to mention academic, social, cultural, and athletic events and activities – students create their own individual and personal UCLA experience, which extends far beyond the walls of the classroom.

 Bruin Leaders Project